TUPYP7180/CFT-RAG-2025/README.md

 #### Tree-RAG

-> * Relation: electron transfer - hydrogen carriers, hydrogen carriers - process*, process* - flavoprotein, process* - coenzyme I, process* - iron-sulfur protein, process* - ubiquinone, process* - cytochrome
+> * Relation: electron transfer - hydrogen carriers, hydrogen carriers - process*, process* - 1.flavoprotein, process* - 2.coenzyme I, process* - 3.iron-sulfur protein, process* - 4.ubiquinone, process* - 5.cytochrome
 >
 > * Question: There are five types of hydrogen carriers involved in electron transfer, which proceed in a specific order.
 Can you describe the detailed process?
 >